 The Swizzle Inn is based next door to Grotto Bay Beach Resort and is one of the oldest buildings in Bermuda.
 It is also home of the islands famous rum swizzle drink.
 Despite its medieval decor, the place had the feel of an American diner.
 They serve a variety of food but the burgers are for sure the highlight.
 My fav was the swizzle burger with garden salad.
 The salad is to die for!

-We were surprised to find so many things to do in Bermuda.
-As I mentioned, there isn’t a great deal online marketing so it was a lovely surprise to come across so many gems.
+We were surprised to find so many things to do on our babymoon in Bermuda.
+As I mentioned, there isn’t a great deal of online marketing so it was a lovely surprise to come across so many gems.
 Here were my favourite spots as a pregnant mum.

 The east of the island has several caves which are a mesmerising wonder of nature.
 The stalactites and stalagmites are incredible.
 The main one to visit is the Crystal Cave.
 A bus stops right outside and you can treat yourself to an ice-cream after at the Baileys shop next to it.
 If you do decide to stay at Grotto Bay, I would say you don’t need to pay into a cave because they have their own on site.
 Not only that but you can swim in it.
 You can’t do that at the bigger caves where tourists visit regularly.
 Whatever your choice, you need to see one of them.